 This array of sweet and delicious baked goods have been designed to drive you insane.
 Who knew that onions went perfectly with chocolate?
 Or that beets made delectable coffee cake?
 Or that fennel sticky buns could be so addictive?
 Baked in-house, this dish is designed to smack you right across your piehole.

 Red Pepper Fritters

 Baked in the Dirt Candy ovens, these tiny tornadoes of taste are like the apple fritters served in doughnut shots across Los Angeles, only cuter, filled with red pepper jam, and not in LA.

 Mimosas disappoint you because they are made of fake orange juice and cloyingly sweet.
 But not here!
 Made with freshly juiced vegetables, our Mimosa Madness program offers a changing line-up of mimosas.
-You can have a mimosa made with yellow peppers that have been reduced to their juicy, tongue-tingling essence.
+You can have a mimosa made with carrot that have been reduced to their juicy, tongue-tingling essence.
 Cool and soothing cucumber mimosas made with cucumber juice.
 Or earthy beet mimosas made with beet juice.